vrk-kpa/suomifi-icons/DEVELOPMENT.md

 ## Adding new icons

 1. Add the new icon file(s) under the correct folder under `assets`
+2. Add the icon name in the correct array in `utils/createComponents`.
-2. Run `yarn generate` to regenerate all icon components
+3. Run `yarn generate` to regenerate all icon components.
+The new icon will be included in the correct iconset and the corresponding index.
-3. Build and publish as minor version upgrade
+4. Build and publish as minor version upgrade

 ## Making changes to the icons